 “Mrs Simpson” was born Emily Anne Prince 1853-1930 and married Robert Simpson 1850-1929 on 16 August 1879 at Ballycroy.
 Robert, son of land agent James Simpson was a sub agent at Loughglynn, Castlerea, Co Roscommon.
 At the time of the 1901 and 1911 censuses Robert, born Co Armagh was land steward on Lord Inchiquin’s estate at Dromoland, Clare.
 Emily and Robert had no offspring.
 When Robert died on 6 March 1929 they were living at Harbour View, Tramore, Waterford.
 A year later Emily died on 4 March 1930 at 15 Spencer Villas, Dun Laoghaire from a Carcinoma 2yrs and Cardiac failure.

 “Mrs Lofting” was born Rose Clara Prince 1855-1947 and in 1883 in London married Edgar Lofting 1858-1899 who was a hosier’s assistant.
 In the 1891 census they were living in Chelsea with their two sons.
 Edgar died in 1899 while he was at Claggan.
 On 21 January 1899 Arthur accompanied his coffin from Claggan to Newport for his funeral.
 A month later Clara visited the graveyard and stayed overnight at Wilford.
 By the 1901 census Clara had moved to Ealing where her occupation was given as ‘letting apartments’.
 Arthur’s diaries show that during August 1906 Clara spent time in the local area with her sister Alexandra and in the 1911 census they were together at Rossyvera.
 Clara died on 2 June 1947.
 The probate calendar shows that Clara’s final address was 54, Berrylands Road, Surbiton, Surrey, a detached house now worth over £1m.
-Edgar, Clara and their two sons Charles and Henry are commemorated on a headstone in Old Barnes Cemetery, London.
+Edgar, Clara and their two sons Charles and Henry are commemorated on a headstone in Old Barnes Cemetery, London, see the photograph below.
 On 16 August 1906 Arthur went “fishing with Charlie Lofting after dinner”.